Dana-Alyahya/assignment-1/README.md

 ---

-## 🛠️ Setup Instructions
-1. Download or clone this repository.
-2. Open `index.html` in any modern web browser.
-3. Resize the browser window to test responsiveness.

 ---

 ## 🤖 AI Usage Summary
-I used **ChatGPT (OpenAI GPT-5)** to help generate starter code, structure the project, and add responsive design.
+I used **ChatGPT (OpenAI GPT 5)** to help generate starter code, structure the project, and add responsive design.
 Full details are available in `docs/ai-usage-report.md`.